 The Ravensthorpe Range comprises of 40 kilometres of low hills, adjacent to the town of Ravensthorpe.
 Visit the two lookouts to admire the spectacular views of the ocean, surrounding countryside, diverse landscape and small towns.
 Conventional vehicles can access the range via two of the access roads, though a four wheel drive is required to access the Range Top Drive.

-Ravensthorpe is a seven hour drive south east of Perth and is well worth visiting for its rich geology as well as the myriad of native flora and fauna species unique to the region.
+Ravensthorpe is a 7 hour drive south east of Perth and is well worth visiting for its rich geology as well as the myriad of native flora and fauna species unique to the region.